orionarcher/pymatgen-io-openmm/README.md

     conda install -c conda-forge --file requirements.txt
     ```

-4. Clone and install the [networking support](https://github.com/orionarcher/pymatgen/tree/networking_support)
-branch of [orionarcher](https://github.com/orionarcher)'s fork of pymatgen.
-This branch fixes are few bugs that
+4. Clone and install pymatgen.
+Some important bug fixes are not yet integrated bugs that into a release.
-this package needs to run.
-These will eventually be integrated into the main pymatgen
-repository, but for now you will need to install this branch.

     ```bash
     conda uninstall pymatgen # uninstall the pymatgen package installed in step 3